tvpollet/tvpollet.github.io/_pages/outline_statistics_mres.course-11-9web.md

 ### Changes made in response to student feedback.

 I take on board relevant study feedback.
 Below I only list the most meaningful changes.

+#### 2021-2022
+* Positive reception of worksheets and 'flipped classroom', so implemented for this year.
+* Positive feedback on assistants who will continue to be available.
+* Revised and updated some course content.

 #### 2020-2021
 * Supply of additional materials